opengeospatial/ogcapi-workshop/workshop/content/docs/api-deep-dive/records.md

     OGC API - Records leverages [OGC API - Features](features.md#usage) as a baseline with similar URL endpoints and request/response workflow, for the Searchable Catalog and Local.

+!!! note
+    This tutorial module is not intended to be a replacement to the actual **OGC API - Records - Part 1: Core** standard.
+The tutorial intentionally focuses on a subset of capabilities in order to get the student started with using the standard.
+Please refer to the **OGC API - Records - Part 1: Core** standard for additional detail.

 ### Background

 > History